mwahyd/TOP-projects/09-tic-tac-toe/README.md

 The project is an attempt to get a deeper understanding of proper programming design philosophies in JavaScript.

-Objectives:

-- create the board
+App Functionalities:

-- take turns to play on the board
+- play agaisnt an opponent
-- decide a winner when 3 markers are in a row and end game
+- when 3 in a row, winner declared

-- add "computer" as an opponent
+- score kept
+- players can choose a marker and set custom name

+Features to add:

+- fix "Computer as opponent" code in source
+- add media queries to fix game in large displays